Mineral exploration efforts are being optimized by historical databases that are helping to inform mining and exploration companies.

 The knowledge generated by previous operators takes out a lot of the guesswork and risk for resource companies in their search for new deposits.

-New discoveries and historical databases
+Mineral exploration and historical databases

 The early stages of mineral exploration are some of the longest and most inherently risky phases in the lifecycle of a mine.
 While some geological teams will be starting from scratch, many companies have the good fortune of acquiring projects with a historical database of past exploration work, including soil sampling, geophysical surveys and even core samples.
 Sometimes these properties have been through multiple drill campaigns by different operators going back decades.
 Hence, such databases can provide junior exploration companies with significant leverage when it comes to quickly and cost-effectively identifying resources and advancing a project toward development.